KyleKing/termtyper/docs/README.md

 [All supported characters are documented here](https://github.com/KyleKing/tui-typer-tutor/blob/main/tui_typer_tutor/constants/display_to_textual.py). `Ctrl` key combinations aren't yet supported and appear as an unknown character.

+### Seed File

+The algorithm for generating the expected text is:

+1. Load each line of the seed file
+1. Reorder randomly (keeping each line of text together)
+1. Join with a single space

+Ideas for better seed text generation are welcome!

 ## Project Status

 See the `Open Issues` and/or the [CODE_TAG_SUMMARY].
 For release history, see the [CHANGELOG].